 Realized gains and losses on investments are recognized at the time of sale and represent the difference between sale proceeds and cost.
+Variations in the fair value of amounts receivable on disposal of investments are considered adjustments to sale proceeds and are therefore recorded as realized gains and losses.
 Realized gains and losses on a note payable or financial liability are recognized when paid and represent the difference between the amount the Company paid to settle the note or financial liability and its initial value.
 The realized gains and losses do not take into account the unrealized gains and losses recognized in previous years, which are reversed and reported in unrealized gains and losses for the current year.